 The graduate training program at Michigan is 5 semesters long and includes 4 academic semesters (two in the 1st year and two in the 2nd year) and a clinical semester that occurs during the summer between the 1st and 2nd academic years.
 There are no tuition or registration fees during the third semester containing the summer clinical internships.
 Therefore, students pay tuition for only four of the five training semesters.
-The tuition per semester for 2018-2019 is approximately $23,000 for nonresidents and $11,500 for Michigan residents.
+The tuition per semester for 2018-2019, including fees, was approximately $23,387 for nonresidents and $11,587 for Michigan residents.
 The tuition is set annually by the Regents of the University of Michigan.

 A variety of resources are available to help our students support their educational training at Michigan.
 Resources include: